Frontier in Space: Production

 The titles for Frontier in Space were prepared, alongside the previous serial, Carnival of Monsters, with a new arrangement of the theme music performed by Paddy Kingsland on a synthesiser.
 Known as the "Delaware" arrangement (the BBC Radiophonic Workshop was based on Delaware Road in west London), it proved unpopular with BBC executives, so the original Delia Derbyshire theme was restored, although an early edit of episode 5 still contains the "Delaware" music and was used for the VHS release.
 This early edit of episode 5 with the Delaware theme featured a longer reprise at the beginning of the episode compared to the broadcast version of episode 5.

 The 3 Daleks which appear in the final episode were the same props which had been used in Day of the Daleks.

 The final sequence in the Master's headquarters was intended to contain the giant Ogron-eating monster, but director Paul Bernard did not like the costume and omitted it, leaving the scene with just frightened Ogrons running away from something unseen.
 Producer Barry Letts and script editor Terrance Dicks felt the sequence lacked impact and a new ending was filmed in the TARDIS as part of the first production block of the following story, Planet of the Daleks.
 Frontier in Space was Paul Bernard's last Doctor Who work.

+Location filming took place in London for exterior scenes on 26th-century Earth, with the Hayward Gallery on the South Bank serving as the prison complex and the modernist house at 8a Fitzroy Park in Highgate as the exterior of the Draconian Embassy.
+Scenes on the Ogron planet were filmes at Beachfields Quarry in Redhill, Surrey.

 Jon Pertwee considered the Draconians to be his favourite monster as the rubber and latex masks used allowed the actors playing them to employ a full range of facial expressions.
 Recalling the production of this story he noted that filming near the Hayward Gallery at the South Bank was made difficult due to a number of "homeless people and drunks" lying around the area.
 According to Pertwee, Paul Bernard asked the stuntmen and actors who were on location in costume as Ogrons to ask these people to move to allow filming to proceed.

-When the wiping of episodes ended in 1978 it was discovered that episodes 1, 2, 3 & 6 had only survived as black and white telerecordings for overseas sales.
-In 1983, PAL copies were returned from ABC Television in Australia.
+Due to the BBC's policy of wiping preexisting videotapes, episodes 1, 2, 3 & 6 were lost from the BBC's archives.
+In 1983, 625-line 2-inch PAL copies were returned from ABC Television in Australia.